 Enrollment

-• Transfer students with more than 20 hours who have not met the TSI requirements and/or are required to take developmental classes should be advised and enrolled in the Division of Student Success.
+However, transfer students with more than 20 credit hours who have not met the TSI requirements or are required to take developmental courses must be advised and enrolled through the Division of Student Success.

 1) Have a Plan: